anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A friend is what the heart needs all the time.
+Quote: Difficulties are things that show a person what they are.

-By: Henry van Dyke Jr.
+By: Epictetus